myhro/rocked/README.md

     [myhro@wheezy:~]$ rocked start web.yml

 **Note**: environment variables, like `${GUNICORN_PORT}` and `${PROJECT_ROOT}` will be parsed when reading the manifest.

+### A note about the rocked run command

+With the `rocked run` command, it's possible to run arbitrary commands in a temporary container, using the image specified on the manifest, like:

+`[myhro@wheezy:~]$ rocked run web.yml python manage.py migrate`

+But if the command contains dashes, it needs to be escaped with `--`, e.g.:

+`[myhro@wheezy:~]$ rocked run web.yml -- wc -l /etc/passwd`

+Otherwise it would be interpreted as an argument of Rocked itself.

 ## License